aaronpk/XRay/README.md

 XRay can also be used as an API to provide its parsing capabilities over an HTTP service.

-To parse a page and return structured data for the contents of the page, simply pass a url to the parse route.
+To parse a page and return structured data for the contents of the page, simply pass a url to the `/parse` route.

 ```
 GET /parse?url=https://aaronparecki.com/2016/01/16/11/